Changissnz/selfinterest/README.md

 the effects work is the satisfied metric for merit and the topic of ideological purity unfit for the context.
 The tendencies of the participants to react to the "nature" of the matters in the media they are a part of for the solution of one endeavored by all has already been put into motion.
-Backtrack on on what is to be done commanded in real-time or derived from the media fundamental of form and function, and the innermost essence of things have to be metaphorically disintegrated and replaced with an essence that can still move forward however.
+Backtrack on on what is to be done commanded in real-time or derived from the media fundamental of form and function to too far of an extent, perhaps even a second thought, and the innermost essence of things have to be metaphorically disintegrated and replaced with an essence that can still move forward however.